CHR-onicles/Whatsapp-bot/README.md

 What if someone always keeps track of your assignments and reminds you when it's close to the deadline?🥺

 .<br>.<br>.<br>
-Ladies and gentlemen, I present to you.... <span style="font-size: 18px">"Ethereal"</span>, a whatsapp personal assistant or bot.
+Ladies and gentlemen, I present to you.... <span style="font-size: 18px">"Ethereal"</span>, a whatsapp personal assistant... or bot if you will.
 <br><br>
 <img src="./assets/standing ovation.gif" width=400 alt="Standing ovation">